 You should also have a working primary authentication configuration for your SSL VPN users, e.g. LDAP authentication to Active Directory.

 - Sign up for a Duo account

-- Create a new Cisco SSL VPN integration to get an integration key, secret key, and API hostname.
+- Log in to the Duo Admin Panel and create a new Cisco SSL VPN application to get an integration key, secret key, and API hostname.
 (See Getting Started for help.)

-- Download the Duo Cisco integration package from the Duo administrative interface, and unzip it somewhere convenient such as your desktop.
+- Download the Duo Cisco package from your Cisco SSL VPN application’s properties page in the Duo Admin Panel, and unzip it somewhere convenient such as your desktop.